icod6/house_price_prediction/docs/README.md

     - scikit-learn==0.24.2
     - numpy==1.21.2

-    You can install these dependencies using the `requirements.txt` file.
-Make sure you have a virtual environment set up and activated, then run:
+    You can install these dependencies using the `requirements.txt` file., then run:
     command: on windows
     pip install -r requirements.txt